Applying deep reinforcement learning to active flow control in turbulent conditions: Introduction

-Recently, a novel ML technique, deep reinforcement learning (DRL), has been attracting increasing attention following its many successes in robotics control \citep{mnih2015human}, and at playing sophisticated games such as Go \citep{silver2016mastering}.
-Following these successes, DRL is being increasingly applied to fluid mechanics \citep{brunton2020machine, Rabault2020}.
-Early applications were mainly focused on agile maneuvering and biomimetism.
-For example, \citet{reddy2016learning} used DRL to train a glider to fly autonomously by exploiting thermal currents in sunny weathers. \citet{verma2018efficient} studied the locomotion of fish schoolings, and trained rear fishes to harness energy from the wake of leading fishes using DRL.
-In these studies, owing to the limitations of early DRL algorithms, discretized control was used, i.e., the control space was limited to a few values rather than spanning a continuous range.
-However, in recent years, ML researchers have developed novel DRL algorithms to overcome such limitations and, in particular, so-called `policy-based methods' are now well suited to solve continuous-control problems.
+Recently, a novel ML technique, deep reinforcement learning (DRL), has been attracting increasing attentions in the fluid mechanics community \citep{brunton2020machine, Rabault2020, ren2020active}, following its many successes in robotics control \citep{mnih2015human} and sophisticated game playing such as Go \citep{silver2016mastering}.
+Applications were mainly focused on agile maneuvering and biomimetism.
+For example, \citet{reddy2016learning} used DRL to train a glider to fly autonomously by exploiting thermal currents in sunny weathers. \citet{verma2018efficient} studied the locomotion of fish schoolings, and using DRL trained rear fishes to harness energy from the wake of leading fishes.
+In these studies, owing to the limitations of early DRL algorithms, discretized control was used, where the control space was limited to a few discrete values rather than spanning a continuous range.
+With continuous efforts from ML community, however, novel DRL algorithms have been developed to overcome such limitations and, in particular, the so-called ``policy-based methods" are now well suited to continuous-control problems.

-Therefore, following the development of these policy methods, including proximal policy optimization (PPO) \citep{schulman2017proximal,heess2017emergence}, which is now regarded as one of the `state of the art' methods for continuous control, \citet{rabault2019artificial} achieved drag reduction for a circular cylinder in the laminar flow regime using a pair of synthetic jets.
-They reported a drag reduction of around 8$\%$, resulting from mediated vortex shedding.
-To speed up the training, \citet{rabault2019accelerating} also presented a multi-environment approach, which opens the way to performing control at higher Re, when simulations become more expensive.
-Following this, \citet{tang2020robust} were able to design a robust DRL controller, which can control any 2D flow behind a cylinder in the range of Reynolds numbers 60 to 400.
-In addition, \citet{belus2019exploiting} used the PPO algorithm to stabilize a thin fluid film using an array of jets, and presented efficient methods to deal with high-dimensionality control spaces.
-DRL has also been used to control other complex fluid mechanics systems, such as described by the one-dimensional Kuramoto–Sivashinsky (KS) equation \citep{bucci2019control}, as well as Rayleigh-B\'{e}nard convection cells \citep{beintema2020controlling}.
+By applying a policy-based method, i.e., the proximal policy optimization (PPO) method that is now regarded as one of the state-of-the-art methods for continuous control \citep{schulman2017proximal,heess2017emergence}, \citet{rabault2019artificial} achieved a drag reduction of approximately $8\%$ for a circular cylinder immersed in a laminar channel flow at a diameter-based Reynolds number $Re=100$, using a pair of anti-phase jets that are issued transversely from the top and bottom of the cylinder.
+To speed up the simulation-based training, \citet{rabault2019accelerating} also proposed a multi-environment approach, which opens the way to performing DRL-trained controls at higher Reynolds numbers.
+Following this work, \citet{tang2020robust} were able to design a robust DRL controller, which can effectively control the flow around the cylinder in the range of Reynolds numbers from 60 to 400.